argraindas/time-manager/documentation/plan.md

-- Make an administration area
+- Go to Admin area must be stored in session and display accordingly

 - Make a job and workers to do a job